Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The US Army awarded AeroVironment two contracts totalling $135 million in March: $17.58 million for Red Dragon strike UAS on 12 March and $117.3 million for P550 long-range reconnaissance drones on 20 March.1
+The US Army awarded AeroVironment 2 contracts in March 2026: $17.58 million for the Red Dragon strike drone on 12 March, and $117.3 million for P550 reconnaissance drones on 20 March.
+Red Dragon operates at 400 km range with GPS-denied autonomous navigation and classifies targets independently when communications are cut.

 The 270-day statutory clock on a Section 232 probe into drone imports expired with no public decision.
 Tariffs could reshape component economics overnight.